May 3, 2022

 There's a lot there to get your head around, so let's break it down!

 The behaviour must be unwanted.
-This does not mean that a person needs to have explicitly said “no” for behaviour to count as sexual harassment but, for example, a consensual workplace relationship would not, on the face of it, amount to sexual harassment.
+This does not mean that a person needs to have explicitly said "no" for inappropriate behaviour to count as sexual harassment but, for example, a consensual workplace relationship would not, on the face of it, amount to sexual harassment.

 The behaviour must be of a sexual nature.
 This covers a wide variety of different behaviours, some of which include: